Deploy trin to network

 cluster

-virtualenv:cd cluster python3 -m venv venv . venv/bin/activate pip install ansible pip install docker sudo apt install ansible-core
+virtualenv:cd cluster python3 -m venv venv . venv/bin/activate pip install ansible pip install docker apt install ansible-core

 On mac you can do